nhh979/personal_website/_posts/Classnotes/2024-09-29-ConfidenceInterval1.md

 Let $$\theta$$ denote the population parameter (i.e., mean, standard deviation). $$\hat{\theta}$$ is then the estimator used to estimate the population parameters.

-It’s important to note that confidence intervals commonly rely on the assumption that the population follows a normal distribution (this is not always the case though).
+It’s important to note that confidence intervals commonly rely on the assumption that the population follows a normal distribution (this is not always the case though) or the sample size is sufficiently large.
 This assumption allows us to use *z-score* (or *t-score* and *chi-square score* in some other cases) to obtain the desire range of the estimator with a specified probability after normalizing the estimator.

 If the given population has a normal distribution, we can estimate $$\theta$$, using the z-score formula as follows: